mattpocock/sextant/packages/docs/public/test-driven-development-with-sextant.md

 # Test-Driven-Development with Sextant

 **TL;DR**: Using Sextant for Test Driven Development (TDD) is heavenly.
-You can plan and document business requirements visually, generate mock fixtures, and get coverage reports based on your desired functionality.
+You can plan and document business requirements visually, generate mock fixtures, and get coverage reports based on desired functionality instead of lines of code.

 ## What is Sextant?